Archive for April, 2012

 I hide these egg shaped papers around our home.
 Different years I’ve done it different ways.
 There are 36 of them.
 12 are pictures; 12 are verses; 12 are references.
 There have been years where I assigned each child to one type of “egg” they were to find, like the picture eggs.
 As we’ve grown to 5 kids, I now assign them areas of the house to search in.
 You could do a combo of the two as well.
 For the one-year old this year I printed out the page of blank eggs for him to find.
 (Link below)

 After everything has been found, I have the kids work together to match the pictures to the verses to the references.
-Once they have them all matched, I give them a treat which they eat while I read to them the story they just put together.
+Once they have them all matched, I give them a treat which they eat while I read/tell them the story they just put together.

 After I read this post by my online friend, Jimmy, I made a note to myself to have my kids make up review games at the end of the school year.
 This was the week.
 (We only have 3 weeks left of school.
 We start in the HOT summer and break in the lovely spring.)